EYHA Eagles offers youth opportunities for both co-ed and girls hockey programs for ages 4-18.

 Skaters will be evenly divided into groups or "teams."
-In House Mini-Mites will practice once during the week as well as practice or scrimmage on Sunday.
+In House Mini-Mites will practice once during the week as well as practice or scrimmage on the weekend.

 Any skaters that are new to hockey after participating in a Learn to Skate/Play, are able to participate at this level until approved by the VP on Ice or the Hockey Director to move to their respective age group level.

 It is recommended that skaters participate in our In house Program prior to starting the Mites.

 Agility, balance and coordination continue to be the primary focus for this age group.
 The Mite U8 program focuses on skill repetition by utilizing stations and small area games.
 Full-time goalies are not recommended at the U8 age level.
 Players will rotate through the goaltender position.
 U8 Mites will practice one to two times during the week with a practices or games on Saturday and Sunday.
 Games are played with neighboring associations.

 Mite U8 hockey is further divided by skill into a Red (advanced), White (intermediate), and Blue Level (beginner).
 Mite teams consist of 8-12 players, and the teams participate in up to 3 tournaments per season.

 If you have questions regarding this level, please contact the VP on Ice.